becketalservices/beas-cnx-cloud/docs/AWS/chapter2.md

 ## 2.4 Taint and Label your Nodes

-AWS EKS does not support different node groups yet but you can separate the existing nodes as described by IBM.
+AWS EKS does not support different node groups yet but you can separate the existing nodes as described by HCL.

 I found this step not necessary.
 It makes your configuration more complicate.
 It is safe to skip this step in a test environment.
 In case you skp this step, make sure that you set the node affinity to false when you deploy the component pack.

-Taint and label the infrastructure worker nodes as described in [Labeling and tainting worker nodes for Elasticsearch](https://www.ibm.com/support/knowledgecenter/en/SSYGQH_6.0.0/admin/install/cp_prereqs_label_es_workers.html).
+Taint and label the infrastructure worker nodes as described in [Labeling and tainting worker nodes for Elasticsearch](https://help.hcltechsw.com/connections/v65/admin/install/cp_prereqs_label_es_workers.html).

 ## 2.5 Create a AWS EFS Storage and Storage Class